 You must initialize the primary Microsoft SQL Server data server so that Replication Agent can open the supplemental log of a table or procedure that is marked for replication.
-You need to do this only once for a given primary data server.
+Do this only once for a given primary data server.

-✤ To initialize the primary data server and Replication Agent for the first time
+Initializing the primary data server and Replication Agent for the first time

+'''

-C:\Program Files\Microsoft SQL Server\MSSQL.1\MSSQL\LOG\ERRORLOG ra\config pds\dac\port\number, port
+C:\Program Files\Microsoft SQL

+Server\MSSQL.1\MSSQL\LOG\ERRORLOG

+'''

+'''

 2007-11-09 13:40:02.40 Server Dedicated admin connection support was established for listening locally on port 1348.

+'''

-- c Record the port number specified in this entry. - 4 Log in to your Replication Agent, and set the pds\dac\port\number configuration parameter:
+- c Record the port number specified in this entry. - 4 Log in to your Replication Agent, and set the pds_dac_port_number configuration parameter: